ibm-cloud-docs/vpc/hpvs-deploy-pay-now.md

 {: #hpvs-ftcc-step3}

 1. Log in to [IBM Cloud](/login){: external}.
-2. Go to the [provisoning page](/infrastructure/provision/vs?architecture=s390x&secureExecution=true){: external} for Hyper Protect Virtual Server for VPC on the IBM Cloud catalog.
+2. Go to the [provisioning page](/infrastructure/provision/vs?architecture=s390x&secureExecution=true){: external} for Hyper Protect Virtual Server for VPC on the IBM Cloud catalog.
 3. Name the virtual server instance.
 4. Paste the created contract information into **User data**.
 5. Under the **Networking**, select your VPC and subnet.